Anglo American, Chile's Codelco settle copper dispute

-SANTIAGO/LONDON Anglo American ended a bruising 10-month legal battle with rival Codelco on Thursday by reaching an eleventh-hour deal to sell a stake in its coveted Chilean properties at a discounted sum of $2.8 billion (1.7 billion pounds).
+SANTIAGO/LONDON Anglo American ended a bruising 10-month legal battle with rival Codelco on Thursday by reaching an eleventh-hour deal to sell a stake in its coveted Chilean properties at a discounted sum of $2.8 billion.

 The cash deal will cut Anglo's stake in its Anglo American Sur holdings to 50.1 percent while giving Chile's Codelco and its financing partner, Japan's Mitsui & Co (8031.T), a 29.5 percent stake - well below what Codelco originally sought.